 This is a very unique hair drying/styling tool.
 It is somewhat similar to a hot air brush, but the brush at the end (with the push of a button) can spin continuously.
 Though this is a but pricey, I think it is worth the expense.
 This gives a salon blow out result for those that are inept with a separate brush and hair dryer (me!).
 And it seems every time that I use this, my hair looks softer and shinier.
 This is surprisingly easy to use too and seems to inflict less damage on my hair than the usual hot air brush that I was using.
 Generally speaking, this doesn't do all that much better of a job drying/styling than my $20 Revlon hot air bush, but it does produce a shinier, softer result.
 Where this product really excels is on freshening up second day hair.
 If you run the spin brush over your bangs and whole head, you're left with fuller, smoother, shinier hair.
 This does it all, dries and styles damp hair, styles dry hair, and freshens up second day (or third day) hair.
 I would specifically repurchase this if it broke.

-you also can't expect to use this immediately when you get out of the shower. let your hair airdry for a while. a long while. not like many people want to use a dryer on sopping wet hair anyhow. i mean, if you're on this site, you know to do that by now, anyhow. anyhow, the results are quite straight, shiny hair. i'm very pleased that i grabbed this at a cheap price. i doubt i'd buy it again simply b/c new gimmicky stuff from conair comes around a lot, but i got it for cheap so i'm OK with it. if you find it for cheap, and you use it properly, it's a decent item.
+i basically never dry my hair, but now that i'm out in the west i find that the bay area leaves my hair wet FOREVER. as a result, i am forced to use a hairdryer. i picked this one after not much research at all, and i'm pretty happy with it.the ONLY drawback i see is that the brush spins a little too quickly for my liking. it doesn't get caught or tangled in your hair like it looks like it would (and trust me, i have quite coarse and thick hair that is prone to tangling if not smoothed to bits.) it does make your hair a little weirdly "thick" feeling. the bristles can also bend if you don't keep it in its stupid purple bristle protecting thing. you also can't expect to use this immediately when you get out of the shower. let your hair airdry for a while. a long while. not like many people want to use a dryer on sopping wet hair anyhow. i mean, if you're on this site, you know to do that by now, anyhow. anyhow, the results are quite straight, shiny hair, but also hair that looks a little weirdly anchorwoman-ey if your hair is thick like mine. i'm very pleased that i grabbed this at a cheap price. i doubt i'd buy it again simply b/c new gimmicky stuff from conair comes around a lot, but i got it for cheap so i'm OK with it. if you find it for cheap, and you use it properly, it's a decent item.

 This is a great brush.
 It's lightweight and easy to work with.
 The rotating brush never gets tangled up in my wavy, long, fine hair.
 For me, on the rare occasion when I want to blow my hair out straight, this is much easier than using a standard hairdryer + round brush combo.
 It's the closest I've come to a salon-looking blowout at home.
 The brush doesn't get extremely hot so I feel it damages hair less than a regular 1875 watt dryer.
 I let my hair air dry about 75% before using this and it does provide sleekness and shine that you won't find in a regular dryer.
 Highly recommend, well worth the $50 I spent.